Please see below for a selection of previous conferences here at UChicago.

 The 2016 Philosophy Graduate Research Conference

 Friday, December 2, and Saturday, December 3.
-Speakers and location here.
+Speakers and location are here.

 Justice at Work